About Us | Order Options | Site Map

 Professional Writer and Editor

-In another article, I wrote more extensively about writing effective business communication.
-In this article, I’m going to expound on three important tips for effective business communication—what I will call Effective Business Writing Tips, Tricks, and Advice.
+In this article, I’m going to expound on three important tips for effective business communication:

 As you write, generally use active rather than passive constructions.
 The active voice is stronger than the passive, and it therefore produces more powerful sentences.
 If the subject of the sentence is the person or thing doing the acting, then the verb is in active voice.
 If the subject of the sentence is the person or thing receiving the action, then the verb is in passive voice.
 The passive form is less direct and is usually wordier than the active voice.
 Moreover, with the passive voice it is easy to make the actor anonymous and thereby avoid responsibility; this is an unfortunate and all-too-common practice in business communications.
 Though mentioning the action without identifying the actor may be appropriate in rare cases (for example, if knowing who did something really is unimportant), it is generally best to avoid doing so.
 For more information on this topic, see the article “Active and Passive Voice.”